aneshodza/turing-machine/README.md

 The eye is our pointer and also interpreter, which points to a certain address in the code.
 It will "look" at a certain line of code and execute it if instructed to do so.
 The eye functions begin with `:eye` and are defined in the chapter about the scripting language.
 Another thing to keep in mind is, that the `:step` functions also have to do with the eye.

 ## Scripting language
 In this chapter I will document the scripting language that I wrote for this.
-Is it touring complete?
+Is it turing complete?
 Absolutely not (yet).
 Is it at least half-way decent?
 Nope.

 ### How does it work?
 The scripting language is kind of inspired by writing bash scripts.
 Every command that you can write onto the `:src` you can also execute manually, because the same interpreter is used for the command line and also for the eye.